Start the application process early and follow the steps outlined here. If you have questions along the way, please contact us.

 The application deadline for programs at MacEwan University is based on when you want to start your studies (the intake term).
-Check admission dates & deadlines to learn when you can start (fall, winter or spring/summer intake) and the last possible date to apply.
+Check admission dates & deadlines to learn when you can start (fall, winter or spring/summer intake) and the last possible date to apply.admission dates & deadlines

 If you apply after a deadline has passed, your application fee is not refunded.

-Some programs offer early admission which allows you to apply before you've finished your final year of high-school.
+Early admission allows you to apply before you've finished your final year of high-school.early admission

 Username and password

 After you apply, the Office of the University Registrar will send your Network ID and temporary password to the email account listed on your application.
 If you have not received your Network ID within two weeks of your application, email admissions@MacEwan.ca.